Love Hurts by Nazareth - Custom Parody Rewrite

 The Art of the Parody Rewrite

-Comedy rewrites are some of our favorite projects because they demand the same technical precision as any other lyric swap while adding a creative constraint: it has to be funny.
+Comedy rewrites are some of our favorite projects because they demand the same technical precision as any other lyric swap while adding a creative constraint.
+It has to be funny.
 Every replacement word needs to match the syllable count, land on the beat, and deliver a joke.
 "Leg hurts" works as a parody title because it mirrors "love hurts" phonetically while being completely absurd in context.

 The best parodies take themselves seriously.
-This rewrite doesn't wink at the audience — it delivers every line with the same full-throated Nazareth intensity as the original.
+This rewrite doesn't wink at the audience.
+It delivers every line with the same full-throated Nazareth intensity as the original.
 That's what makes it land.
 The vocal performance sells heartbreak while the lyrics describe leg problems, and the gap between the two is where the comedy lives.

 Browse more projects like this in our lyric swap showcase, or start your own custom lyric swap.